Lada Priora

 The Lada Priora is a compact car produced by the Russian automaker AvtoVAZ from March 2007 to July 2018.
-It is largely a restyled and modernised Lada 110 and replaced it in 2009.
+It is largely a restyled and modernised Lada 110 which it replaced in 2009.
 By May 16, 2012, 590,000 Prioras had been produced.

-Starting model year 2016, the Priora is not available for export market and has been replaced by Lada Vesta (but is still available domestically).
+In 2014, the Prioras replacement the Lada Vesta was unveiled during the Moscow International Automobile Salon and in September 2015, the Lada Vesta started production.
+Starting in 2016, the Priora was withdrawn from the foreign market and was unavailable for export whilst continuing to be produced in Russia.

-On July 16, 2018 appeared in the network a photo of the last body Lada Priora in the welding shop of the car factory, decorated with colored balloons and covered with a poster with the inscription "Последний!" ("Last!").
-The photo was taken on July 13 at about 2 pm (on the poster in the photo there is another date - July 11).
-The model will still be assembled using previously welded bodies, including the last, a few days.
-On July 17, 2018, AutoVAZ confirmed the cessation of Priora production in an official release.
+On July 16, 2018 a photo appeared online of the last Lada Priora to be produced in the AvtoVAZ Tolyatti plant, decorated with colored balloons and covered with a poster with the inscription "Последний!" ("Last!").
+The photo was taken between July 11 and July 13 (based on the poster in the photo).
+The last of the remaining Prioras were assembled using previously welded bodies.
+On July 17, 2018, AutoVAZ confirmed the discontinuation of the Priora production in an official release.